fos2021/fos2021.github.io/assignments.md

 1. Register your team, if you haven't done so already.
 Note that the teams are updated manually, so if you just registered, the bot should be updated the next (more-or-less) morning.
 -->

-1. Zip your project directory, making sure that:
+1. Zip the `src` directory, making sure that:
   * you haven't created or removed any files from the provided template for the corresponding project.
 For instance, if the template contained files Arithmetic.scala and Terms.scala in /src/main/scala/fos, don't move these files around or create additional helper files.
-  * you don't zip the `target` directory, which contains binary files that might trip Google's anti-virus.
+  * you don't zip any other directory, in particular the `target` directory, which contains binary files that might trip Google's anti-virus.

 1. Send the archive produced during the previous step to grading bot's email address: [lamp.fos.bot@gmail.com](mailto:lamp.fos.bot@gmail.com)
   * The subject of the email should be "Project X (YYYYYY, ZZZZZZ, ...)", where X is the number of the project, and YYYYYY/ZZZZZZ/... are SCIPER numbers of the authors.